clippycoder/Smartthings-Shabbos-Mode/README.md

 ### Create a virtual switch

 Log into [https://graph.api.smartthings.com/device/list](https://graph.api.smartthings.com/device/list).
-Create a new device, and name it 'Shabbos Mode Switch'.
+Create a new device, and name it `Shabbos Mode Switch`.
 The network ID can be any random text, and make sure to set the device type to 'Simulated Switch'.

 ### Create an access token
 Go to [https://account.smartthings.com/tokens](https://account.smartthings.com/tokens) and generate an access token.
 Give it any name you want, and select the devices box in 'Authorized Scopes'.
 Copy the generated token and store it somewhere.
 You'll need it for later.